Colorado father convicted of murder, child abuse in death of son, 13

 His brother also testified that Dylan found the photos before his disappearance.

-Hall almost immediately suspected her ex-husband wasn’t telling the full truth about their son’s disappearance, text messages introduced as evidence suggested.
+Hall almost immediately suspected her ex-husband wasn’t telling the full truth about their son’s disappearance, text messages introduced as evidence showed.
 Two hours after learning Dylan was missing, Hall texted Mark Redwine: "He wouldn’t just leave.
 He would have called me.
 I am so suspect of you right now.
 How could he just disappear?"

 Hall and Redwine appeared on an episode of "Dr. Phil" together in 2013, leveling accusations at each other and the defense later claimed that the appearance turned public opinion against him.
 Moran claimed it also influenced the investigation, which he called "biased" and "sloppy."